Coconut Butter = Love

 It depends on the recipe.
 Many recipes that call for coconut butter won’t be the same if you substitute coconut oil.
 Some readers say they’ve successfully made my fudge recipes with the oil instead of the butter, but I wouldn’t recommend it for best results.
 Coconut butter will yield a much richer texture.
 Same thing with the candy or peppermint bark recipes I’ve posted.

-However, it is fine to use either in the No-Bake Chocolate Strawberry Pie.
+However, it is fine to use in the famous Coconut Crack Bars.

 4. How do I melt hardened coconut butter?

 Coconut butter is strange.
 Depending on the climate (temperature and humidity), it can be smooth, liquidy, rock-hard, or even crumbly.
 It also burns very quickly, so I’d caution against trying to microwave the jar, at least for anything longer than 15 seconds.
 A few options: You can stick it in a warm (not hot) oven for a few minutes.
-Preheat the oven to 350 F and stick the coconut butter inside.
+Preheat the oven to 350 F and stick the coconut butter inside immediately after turning the oven on.
 Take it out after five minutes–the oven will never actually get up to 350 degrees.
 Often, after I’ve cooked something, I’ll turn the oven off and then stick the coconut butter jar into the oven as it cools.
 Or you can make a water bath (I haven’t done this, but I know others have).
 Or, if you only need a small amount, you can take some out and place it on a candle warmer.
+If it’s too dry, I like to melt a little virgin coconut oil and stir it into the coconut butter to get it smooth again.

 Or… just come to Texas.